-The following table presents information, as of June 30, 2020, regarding the beneficial ownership of our ordinary shares (i) prior to the consummation of the Global Offering, (ii) as adjusted to reflect the sale of the ADSs in the Underwritten Offering and (iii) as further adjusted to reflect full subscription of the Rights Offering, for:
+The following table presents information, as of , 2020, regarding the beneficial ownership of our ordinary shares (i) prior to the consummation of the Global Offering, (ii) as adjusted to reflect the sale of the ADSs in the Underwritten Offering and (iii) as further adjusted to reflect full subscription of the Rights Offering, for:

-- each person, or group of affiliated persons, known by us to own beneficially 5% or more of our outstanding ordinary shares; - each member of our Supervisory Board; - each member of our Management Board; - all members of our Supervisory Board and Management Board as a group; and - the Selling Shareholder for purposes of the underwriters' option to purchase additional ADSs.
+- · each person, or group of affiliated persons, known by us to own beneficially 5% or more of our outstanding ordinary shares;

+- each member of our Supervisory Board;

+- · each member of our Management Board;

+- all members of our Supervisory Board and Management Board as a group; and

+- the Selling Shareholder.

 The number of ordinary shares beneficially owned by each entity, person, and member of our Supervisory Board and our Management Board is determined in accordance with the rules of the SEC, and the information is not necessarily indicative of beneficial ownership for any other purpose.
-Under such rules, beneficial ownership includes any ordinary shares over which the individual has sole or shared voting power or investment power as well as any ordinary shares that the individual has the right to acquire within 60 days of June 30, 2020 through the exercise of any option, warrant or other right.
+Under such rules, beneficial ownership includes any ordinary shares over which the individual has sole or shared voting power or investment power as well as any ordinary shares that the individual has the right to acquire within 60 days of any option, warrant or other right.
 Except as otherwise indicated, and subject to applicable community property laws, the persons named in the table have sole voting and investment power with respect to all ordinary shares held by that person.

-The percentage of outstanding ordinary shares before the Global Offering is computed on the basis of 232,673,455 ordinary shares outstanding as of June 30, 2020.
-This amount excludes 5,524,506 shares held in treasury and does not reflect the issuance of 2,595,996 of our ordinary shares to be issued in the June 2020 Private Placement, which is expected to close in August 2020.
+The percentage of outstanding ordinary shares before the Global Offering is computed on the basis of ordinary shares outstanding as of , 2020.
+This amount excludes 5,524,506 shares held in treasury.

 The percentage of shares beneficially owned on an adjusted basis after the Underwritten Offering is based on shares to be outstanding after the Underwritten Offering after giving effect to the completion of the Underwritten Offering.
-The percentage of shares beneficially owned on an adjusted basis after the Global Offering is based on 239,355,304 shares to be outstanding after the Global Offering after giving effect to the completion of the Rights Offering.
-Ordinary shares that a person has the right to acquire within 60 days of June 30, 2020 are deemed outstanding for purposes of computing the percentage ownership of the person holding such rights, but are not deemed outstanding for purposes of computing the percentage ownership of any other person, except with respect to the percentage ownership of all members of our Supervisory Board and our Management Board as a group.
+The percentage of shares beneficially owned on an adjusted basis after the Global Offering is based on shares to be outstanding after the Global Offering after giving effect to the completion of the Underwritten Offering and assuming full subscription of the Rights Offering.
+Ordinary shares that a person has the right to acquire within 60 days of , 2020 are deemed outstanding for purposes of computing the percentage ownership of the person holding such rights, but are not deemed outstanding for purposes of computing the percentage ownership of any other person, except with respect to the percentage ownership of all members of our Supervisory Board and our Management Board as a group.
 Unless otherwise indicated, the address for each beneficial owner is An der Goldgrube 12, D-55131 Mainz, Germany.